Which Streaming Services Offer Free Trials?

 If you want a cheaper service with many of the entertainment channels on YouTube TV, you can subscribe to Philo which includes A+E, Discovery, Viacom, Hallmark, and other channels for just $20 a month after a 7-Day Free Trial.

 Pros: An unlimited DVR lets you record as much TV as you want.
 The channel lineup is broad and covers most popular channels.
 YouTube TV also has an easy and clean user interface.
 You can even delete or rearrange channels in your channel guide.
-The service offers a 14-day free trial.
+The service free changes frequently, from 3-14 days.

 Cons: Some of the commercials are extremely repetitive.
 You can’t really make a skinnier bundle, so it’s a pricier option.